Psychoanalysis and the Mental Health Field Committee Members

 An initial budget of US$20,000 is allocated for the remainder of 2013.

-The committee shall consist of a Chair and up to six other Members (two from each region), plus additionally any consultants who they consider necessary to help inform and develop their work.
+The committee shall consist of a Chair and up to nine other Members (from each region: two co-Chairs (one a psychiatrist and one not), plus one additional member), plus additionally any consultants who they consider necessary to help inform and develop their work.
 The President and Vice President shall be ex officio members.